asciamanna/asciamanna.github.io/_drafts/pair-programming-and-code-reviews.md

 ## The Issues with Skipping Code Reviews

 For the ten years I have practiced Pair Programming most of that time I was on teams that had a process that allowed developers to skip code reviews as long as the code was paired on.
-I am going to describe the issue associated with that practice in this article.
+I am going to describe the issues associated with that practice in this article.

 ### Coaching